hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 The librares selection section indicates the spefici versions of each library you want to be used in the brand new app:

-- `springbootversion`: The Spring Boot version.
+- `springbootversion`: The Spring Boot version for your brand new project.
-- `hotrodversion`: The HotRod version.
+- `hotrodversion`: The HotRod version for your brand new project.
-- `mybatisspringversion`: MyBatis-Spring version.
+- `mybatisspringversion`: MyBatis-Spring version for your brand new project.
-- `dbbuilderversion`: Automated database creation/lifecycle tool.
+- `dbbuilderversion`: Automated database creation/lifecycle tool for your brand new project.
-- `sentinelversion`: Database verifier tool.
+- `sentinelversion`: Database verifier tool for your brand new project.

 ##### JDBC Driver Selection